ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 3. Setup Git Bash terminal in VS Code
 4. Used `uv init` in project directory
 5. Changed Python version from 3.12 to 3.10.18 in the pyproject.toml and .python-version files.
 Ran `uv sync` to ensure that we are using Python 3.10 in the python environment.
-6. Ran `uv add numpy pandas polars matplotlib scikit-learn xgboost lightgbm optuna jupyterlab` to install essential packages.
+6. Ran `uv add numpy pandas pyarrow polars matplotlib scikit-learn xgboost lightgbm optuna jupyterlab joblib` to install essential packages.

 To run the application use `uv run ./run_pipeline.py`.

+## Reflection

+## Pre-Commit Configuration